-Wounds can be caused by something sudden, such as a knife or a burn or a bad knock.
-Wounds can be caused deliberately, such as during surgery.
+Wounds can be caused by something sudden, such as a cut, a burn, a fall or a bad knock.
+People often have a wound after surgery.

 Wounds can be caused by infections, such as infections after surgery and infections in insect bites.

 Wounds can be caused by being immobile, such as bed sores or pressure injuries.